 Key findings from Murphy (2018) evidenced a direct link between the level of the adults’ understanding of the importance of outdoor provision on children’s learning and the quality of the outdoor space provided in the settings.

-The overarching research question will be:
+The overarching research question was:

 How do students develop an understanding of outdoor learning spaces through a Froebelian lens?